-Oladunmade serves as an Entrepreneur Engagement Associate where he drives efforts aimed at growing membership, managing and engaging agribusiness entrepreneurs on the Nourish Africa Hub.
+Oladunmade serves as the Membership Coordinator at Nourishing Africa, where he drives efforts aimed at growing membership, managing and engaging agribusiness entrepreneurs on the Nourishing Africa Hub.
+He also works to ensure that members are connected to suitable growth opportunities for their businesses.
 Oladunmade has multidisciplinary working experience gathered across consultancy and SME-focused fields, including working at KPMG Professional Services and start-up companies thereafter.

 Oladunmade holds a Bachelor’s Degree in Chemistry from the University of Ilorin, Nigeria.
 He was selected by the Tony Elumelu Foundation as one of the 1000 beneficiary entrepreneurs across Africa in 2016 for its flagship entrepreneurship programme.

-“I am passionate about business being a force for good and being the development tool for the transformation of the African continent.
+“I am passionate about business being a force for good and being the development tool for transforming the African continent.
 Nourishing Africa’s focus on the agricultural sector which cuts widely across Africa as a major economic sector, provides a platform for creating lasting impact and shifting Africa from a dependent to a leading continent in the world.”

 Rahmat is the Operations Lead at Nourishing Africa where she leads the company’s membership engagement activities and internal business operations.